Chapter 19.95

 “Community and Economic Development Director” means the Community and Economic Development Department Director as appointed by the City Manager or the Community and Economic Development Director’s designee.

-“Crosswalk, marked” means the crosswalk identified by the City through signage, surface materials, striping or other markings at street intersections and mid-block crossings.
+“Crosswalk, marked” means the crosswalk identified by the City through signage and surface materials, striping or other markings at street intersections and mid-block crossings.

 “Cycle tracks” means facilities exclusively for the use of bicyclists and that combine the user experience of a separated path with the on-street infrastructure of a conventional bike lane.

-“Driveway” means a vehicular access connecting a development to a street.
+“Driveway” means the on-site vehicular access connecting a property to a street.
+A driveway is privately owned and maintained.

-“Driveway approach” means that portion of a driveway located in the right-of-way.
+“Driveway approach” means that portion of a driveway between the pavement edge of the intersecting street and the right-of-way/property line.

 “Easement” means a grant of an interest in land by the property owner for a specific use by another person, entity, or for the public in general.